 What will the center do differently than similar centers at other universities?

-In terms of our plans, we have an ambitious plan.
-We’re going to sponsor research and host academic conferences to bring together academics, industry professionals and government officials who are focused on these areas and can make a difference.
-We want to host a major speaker series, so whistleblowers and other change-makers can speak directly to our students.
-We want to host Black Lives Matter organizers who are talking to companies about what meaningful diversity and inclusion means.
-We want to invite chief diversity officers to come and speak to our students.
-We also have plans to train professionals.
-For example, we have begun talking with chief diversity officers about having workshops for them, where we bring these executives into our school both to educate our students but also to hear from our faculty who are experts in topics like artificial intelligence and implicit bias, anger in the workplace, organizational climate, and other relevant areas.
+The center’s plans are ambitious and varied.
+We’re going to sponsor research and host conferences to bring together academics, industry professionals and government officials who are focused on these areas and can make a difference.
+We want to bring whistleblowers and other changemakers who can speak directly to our students.
+We plan to invite chief diversity officers to come and speak to our students about their work, their careers and what to expect when they enter the workplace.
+We also have plans to train professionals and provide opportunities for our industry partners to work with and learn from our faculty who are experts in topics like artificial intelligence and implicit bias, anger in the workplace, organizational climate and other relevant areas.

 What does success look like to you?

-I envision six to eight major events a year, ongoing research that is sponsored by the center and shared with the Fox School and STHM, and a general sense of engagement across all departments.
+I envision four or five major events per year, ongoing research that is sponsored by the center and shared with the Fox School and STHM, and a general sense of engagement across all departments.
 This is not a center that is housed in one department or specific to one area of business.
 This is a center that can provide resources throughout the school.

-In fact, one of the goals is to review the curriculum and make sure that we are educating students on workplace culture issues, no matter what their primary focus is.
-We want every student to come out with an understanding of discrimination and harassment, the benefits of a diverse workforce, and the essential nature of inclusion efforts.
-No matter whether a student majors in finance, statistics, marketing or MIS, diversity and workplace culture issues should be part of that student’s education—that type of broad reach throughout the school would look like success to me.
+We want every student to come out of Fox and STHM with an understanding of discrimination and harassment, the benefits of a diverse workforce, and the essential nature of inclusion efforts.
+No matter whether a student majors in finance, statistics, marketing, accounting or MIS, diversity and workplace culture issues should be part of that student’s education—that type of broad reach throughout the school would look like success to me.